see-world/judy.li/_governance/what-document-control-really-controls.md

 ---
-title: "What Does Document Control Really Manage?
-90% of People Get It Wrong"
+title: "What Does Document Control Actually Manage?
+It Is Not Documents"
-date: 2026-08-06
+date: 2026-07-23
 categories:
   - Engineering Information Governance
 tags: